fabriziosalmi/webtek/artists.md

 # WebTeK artists

-Here you can find a full list of people who played @ WebTeK streaming festivals.
+Here you can find a list of people who played @ WebTeK streaming festival editions across years 🔊 This is is uncomplete, please help me if you have recordings links!

 ## WEBTEK 1

 - Antonello (Puzzle)
-- LDM (BDF/enjoy Pirateria)
-- Luchino (BDF/enjoy Pirateria)
-- Silvia Trix (BDF/enjoy Pirateria)
-- Paolo Zerla (BDF/enjoy Pirateria)
-- Beat'N'Kill (BDF/enjoy Pirateria)
+- LDM, Luchino, Silvia Trix, Paolo Zerla, Beat'N'Kill (BDF/enjoy Pirateria)
-- Fab (Space Invaders Tekno Sound)
+- Space Invaders Tekno Sound
 - L3L3

 ## WEBTEK 2